King Canute Family Tree & Biography (995-1035)

 In 1018, Canute became King of Denmark succeeding his brother Harald and the following year travelled to Denmark to claim the kingdom before returning to England.
 In 1026, Denmark was facing attacks from Norway and Sweden.
 Canute sent English forces to support the Danes and they secured victory over the Norwegians and Swedes at the Battle of Helgea.

 In 1028, Canute became King of Norway.
 He was now King of three countries and was styled Canute the Great.
-He appointed his son Sweyn regent of Norway and his son Harthacnut as regent in Denmark.
+He appointed his son Sweyn Knutsson regent of Norway and his son Harthacnut as regent in Denmark.

 King Canute and the Sea